dhoyle/splicedocs-jekyll/pages/DeveloperTopics/FcnsAndProcs/ProcAndFcnExamples.md

 # Examples of Splice Machine Functions and Stored Procedures

-This topic walks you through creating, storing, and using a sample database function and a sample database stored procedure, in these
+This topic walks you through creating, storing, and using a sample database function (a UDF, or user-defined function) and a sample database stored procedure, in these
 sections:

 * [Creating and Using a Sample Function in Splice